 Prior to qualifying as a solicitor, Sophie was an accredited police station representative and she continues to draws on her criminal defence experience in her civil work.

-Sophie is a member of Police Action Lawyers Group, Inquest Lawyers Group, the Centre for Women’s Justice and the Association of Child Abuse Lawyers (ACAL).
+Sophie is a founder member of the Femicide Working Group convened by the Centre of Women’s Justice.
+She is also a member of Police Action Lawyers Group, Inquest Lawyers Group and the Association of Child Abuse Lawyers (ACAL).
 She is a former board member of Newham Monitoring Project.